Ha how are you and welcome back El Rushbo serving humanity America's real anchorman with talent on loan from God

 The substance of the issue is not what matters to Democrats.

-That's uh that's that's their their objective right now, and that's what they think is gonna carry them to even greater electoral victories down the road.
+That's their objective right now, and that's what they think is going to carry them to even greater electoral victories down the road.

-That's the but I can't believe she would open herself up, unite under one banner while at war while her party and herself are in invested in our defeat in this war.
+But I can't believe she would open herself up, unite under one banner while at war, while her party and herself are invested in our defeat in this war.

 It's amazing.